earlynovels/end-editions/_texts/RoyalAdventurers-1773.md

 ---

 ## Editor's note
-This text has been OCRed and hand-corrected from the [digital surrogate](http://hdl.library.upenn.edu/1017/d/print/991610763503681) in Penn Libraries' Digital Collection of British and American Fiction.
+This text has been OCRed and corrected from the [digital surrogate](http://hdl.library.upenn.edu/1017/d/print/991610763503681) in Penn Libraries' Digital Collection of British and American Fiction.
 The original book is held by the Kislak Center for Special Collections (Penn Libraries, University of Pennsylvania).

 ---
 <p class="centered large">THE<br>ROYAL ADVENTURERS;<br>OR, THE<br>CONFLICT of LOVE.</p>